Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Supplementary Information on Numerical Experiments and Control Experiments

+The \torchmfa{} algorithm represents a further advancement of the TensorFlow implementation employed to produce results previously reported by the same group \citep{Richardson2018} (for further details, see \cref{appendix:algorithms}).
+The work by \citet{Richardson2018} documents the presumably largest MFA models prior to this study.
+However, at the scales here addressed, one can observe clear efficiency limits of \torchmfa{} (as well as its predecessor implementation), which we elaborate on further below.
 When considering time measurements for the various settings, note that although actual runtimes have significant practical relevance, they are inherently dependent on implementation details and hardware.
 We do not claim, nor do we expect, that \torchmfa{} is optimal in any specific sense, but rather representative of what a typical implementation might achieve.

+In addition to \torchmfa{}, we also compare against GMMs constrained to diagonal covariance matrices.
+As \torchmfa{}, \varMFA{} models intra-component correlations.
+A comparison with GMMs with diagonal covariance matrices can thus be instructive about the benefits of modeling correlations.
+For our comparison, we concretely consider diagonal GMMs trained via conventional EM (denoted em-DIAG) and via our variational approach (denoted v-DIAG).

-To assess the performance of \torchmfa{} against \varMFA{} and \fullMFA{}, we adopted the configurations used in an experiment on the CelebA dataset (see \cite{Richardson2018}).
-The number of components and the hyperplane dimension are set to $C=1000$ and $H=10$ for all algorithms.
+To assess the performance of \torchmfa{}, em-DIAG and v-DIAG against \varMFA{} and \fullMFA{}, we adopted the configurations of MFA hyperparameters used in an experiment on the CelebA dataset \citep[see][]{Richardson2018}.
+That is, the number of components and the hyperplane dimension were set to $C=1000$ and $H=10$ for all algorithms using MFAs.
 We ran \torchmfa{} on a GPU with the configurations specified in \cref{appendix:further_details}.
 This is in contrast to the CPU configurations for the other algorithm, as discussed in \cref{appendix:hardware}.
-The experiments in \cite{Richardson2018} were performed utilizing hierarchical training (for more details we refer to \cite{Richardson2018}).
+The experiments in \citet{Richardson2018} were performed utilizing hierarchical training (for more details we refer to \citealp{Richardson2018}).
 To ensure a fair comparison, we trained \torchmfa{} in our experiments directly on the complete dataset, without hierarchical training.
-In addition to \torchmfa{}, \varMFA{} and \fullMFA{}, we used the \kmeansfa{} algorithm in for our experimental comparison.
-The results are shown in \cref{tab:comparison}.
+In addition to these algorithms, we used the \kmeansfa{} algorithm in our experimental comparison.

+The results of our comparison are shown in \cref{tab:comparison}.
+As diagonal GMMs contain substantially fewer parameters than MFAs with the same number of components $C$, \cref{tab:comparison} also contains v-DIAG versions with larger $C$.
+For $C = \num{6 000}$, v-DIAG contains approximately the same number of parameters as \varMFA{} with $C = \num{1 000}$.
+For $C = \num{10 000}$ and $C = \num{20 000}$, v-DIAG far exceeds the number of parameters of v-MFA.
+The number of components for v-DIAG with $C>1000$ is indicated by superscripts on v-DIAG in \cref{tab:comparison}.